-For accounts with daily cash flows: Each account is reviewed by Portfolio Manager, Bernard R. Horn Jr., and/or Portfolio Managers, Sumanta Biswas, Bin Xiao, Jason Crawshaw and the investment team, on a daily basis.
+For accounts with daily cash flows: Each account is reviewed by Portfolio Manager, Bernard R. Horn Jr., and/or Portfolio Managers, Sumanta Biswas (International Small Cap strategy only), Bin Xiao, Jason Crawshaw and/or Assistant Portfolio Managers Samuel Horn and Kenneth Kim, and the investment team, on a daily basis.
 Matters that are reviewed include, but are not limited to, current market activity, macro and micro economic outlooks, review and analysis of individual issues, portfolio composition, and portfolio comparisons.

-All accounts are reviewed by the Portfolio Manager Bernard R. Horn Jr. and/or Portfolio Managers, Sumanta Biswas, Bin Xiao, Jason Crawshaw and the investment team, on a monthly basis at a minimum.
+All accounts are reviewed by the Portfolio Manager Bernard R. Horn Jr. and/or Portfolio Managers, Sumanta Biswas (International Small Cap strategy only), Bin Xiao, Jason Crawshaw and/or Assistant Portfolio Managers Samuel Horn and Kenneth Kim and the investment team, on a monthly basis at a minimum.
 The reviews focus on each account's portfolio composition and performance relative to a model portfolio and on its composition and performance relative to the client's objectives.